Davide64-dev/FEUP_ESOF_MoneyWatch/README.md

 1. As a smoker, I'd like to have a tracker that shows me how much I've saved since quitting smoking so that I'm even more motivated.
 (Should have 5)

-   **Acceptance test:** The app will track your expenses (as explained in other features) so that you know when you are spending/saving more than you did before.
+   **Acceptance test:**
+	Given that the app stores all the purchases,
+	When I create a new one
+	Then the app can keep a record of the user expenses giving the user the ability to see if he is spending less than the usual.

 ### Feature 6

 1. As a user, I want to be able to add a budget in some category so that I can guarantee I don't spend more money than usual.
 (Could have 5)

-   **Acceptance test:** From the main menu, select the category menu and create a new one by pressing the "create" button.
-When the creation is finished you can establish a budget limit on that same category by editing it.
+   **Acceptance test:**
+	Given that the user wants to have a budget in some category When the user is trying to spend less money than usual on that category Then the user can press a button in the desired category and insert a budget limit.

 ### Feature 7

 1. As a new user of the app, I would like to be able to create a new account with my e-mail so that I can use the app.
 (Must have 40)

-   **Acceptance test:** When you open the app for the first time, to have an account you need to register.
-Click the register button, enter your e-mail and the password you wish to use.
-After that you have an account.
+   **Acceptance test:**
+	Given that the user chooses the option register
+	When he enters his email and password
+	Then his information will be stored and he can read the app.

 2. As a new user I would like to be able to log in with Google so I do not have to create a new account first.
 (Should have 13)

-   **Acceptance test:** When you open the app for the first time you can register via Google.
-Click the google button and you will be redirected to Google login screen.
-After the login is done you can use the app.
+   **Acceptance test:**
+	Given that the user chooses the option "Sign in with Google" When he enters his email and password in a Google dedicated window Then his information will be stored and he can read the app.

 3. As a user of the app, I would like to receive a warning every time someone tries to log in to the app and the password is wrong so I feel safer.
 (Should have 5)

+   **Acceptance test:**
+	Given that someone fill in the wrong password
+	When he fails 3 times
-   **Acceptance test:** The user receives a notification if someone is trying to acess their account.
+	Then the user will receive a warning by email telling him that someone is trying to access his account.

 4. As a new user, I would like to test the app without having to register so I can test the app and see if I like it.
 (Could have 20)

    **Acceptance test:** When you open the app for the first time you can press a button to skip all the register/login stuff.
 Without an account all your data will be lost if you unninstall the app.
+	Given that the user doesn't want to register
+	When he opens the app
+	Then he chooses an option to continue without having to login/register and his information will be kept locally.